THE RUT 50K RACE

 Due to the nature of our course and the fact that this is just a little ‘ol 50K, there will be no crewing of runners allowed.
 You are, however, highly encouraged to get out on the course and see your runners as much as possible and cheer for them!

-You must inform the nearest aid station captain if you drop out of the race.
+Dropping out: You must inform the nearest aid station captain if you drop out of the race.

 This is not an orienteering race.
 The race organizers will do everything they can to have the course marked well for race participants the day of the event.
 Runners must follow trail marking and not cut switchbacks.
 Off-trail sections of the course will be marked in a way that race participants should be able to see from each course marking to the next to help guide them along the course.
-The Rut 50K will be marked with yellow tape and pin flags with a black Rut Logo on them.
+The Rut 50K will be marked with orange pin flags with a black Rut Logo on them.

 Please be prepared for any type of weather.
-Though weather in Big Sky is relatively mild and stable in mid-September historically, we are still in the mountains and conditions can quickly change.
+Though weather in Big Sky is relatively mild and stable in September, we are still in the mountains and conditions can quickly change.
 This is a challenging run on challenging terrain and the race organizers reserve the right to stop the race at any time, should they deem the course unsafe due to weather.
 The race organizers will have a 50K Plan B course, which will not take race participants into exposed alpine terrain, should extreme weather exist on race day.

 Rut Registration Policy